ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 # Display a message indicating completion
 echo "Kafka producer started within the virtual environment."
 ```
 This script checks for the existence of a virtual environment (.venv).
 If not present, it creates a new virtual environment using Python's venv module.
 The script installs the required Python dependencies listed in requirements.txt.
-Finally, it executes the Kafka producer script `program.py` with specific parameters such as the Kafka topic `mta-turnstile` and configuration file `~/.kafka/docker-kafka.properties`.
+Finally, it executes the Kafka producer script `program.py` with specific parameters, such as the Kafka topic `mta-turnstile` and the configuration file `~/.kafka/docker-kafka.properties`.

 #### Spark - Kafka Consumer

-The Spark consumer can be executed from the command line:
+Execute the Spark consumer from the command line:

 ```bash
 $ bash start_consumer.sh